JohannesSeikowsky/book_downloader/readme.md

 - open main.py in a text editor

 - scroll to bottom, adjust example function to download the book you want.
-(follow instruction below to get right identifer)

-- run program using Python2 (python main.py)
+- run program using Python2 | python main.py

 ### Book will be downloaded into the /book_downloader directory.